Interactive

 For Students 9th - 12th

-In this pith ball electroscope instructional activity, students complete an experiment using a pith ball electroscope to determine charges.
+In this pith ball electroscope worksheet, students complete an experiment using a pith ball electroscope to determine charges.
 Students write down their observations and then complete 5 short answer questions.

 Website